emlab-solutions/pyemaps/docs/index.md

 #### IMPROVEMENTS

-* __Runtime Libraries Installation Requirements__: MSVC and Intel runtime libraries are now extra pip installation requirements which are included in pyemaps installation.
-With MSVC runtime installation by pip, users with no prior Microsoft Visual Studio and its build tools can now run pyemaps out of box.
+* __Runtime Libraries Installation Requirements__: Runtime libraries are now included in pyemaps installation. pyemaps should now work out of box after its installation.